BananaOnTheWall/bananaonthewall.github.io/_posts/2013-05-30-cut-the-ourter-success-crap.md

 Stuff like that.

 Don't get me wrong.
-I have no problems with those successful people.
+I have no problems with successful people.

 I have problems with you.